gocept/gocept.package/README.rst

 Python package, and a Python module that is used to configure Sphinx, along with the necessary package dependencies.

-The package works with Python versions 2.7, 3.3, 3.4 and 3.5.
+The package works with Python versions 2.7, 3.3, 3.4, 3.5 and PyPy 2.

 Usage